UNIVERSE-HPC/course-material/technology_and_tooling/version_control/02-setup.md

 ## Get Started

-The slides for this material [are located here](https://southampton-rsg-training.github.io/git-novice/slides/index.html).

 **Linux and Mac** users should open a **terminal**, Windows users to should go to the Start Menu and open **Git Bash** from the Git group.

 We’ll start by exploring how version control can be used to keep track of what **one person** did and when.